scottswezey/WP-Comment-Killer/wp-comment-killer/readme.txt

 See https://github.com/scottswezey/WP-Comment-Killer -- Open an issue.

 = WP Network installs? =
-I have done limited testing with this plugin "network activated."
-It seemed to work for my testing.
-Please open an issue if you encounter a situation where it does not.
-Be sure the plugin is activated for the site in question, first.
+Testing on single site and network configurations seem to work without issue.
+Please open an issue on github if you see differently.

 = I didn't install this =
 Your web host may have.
 Check with them, and contact them for support.
 That said, this is easy to disable and remove if you've fixed your spam bot issue.

 == Changelog ==

+= 1.1.0 =
+* Significant improvements to quick activator script.

 = 1.0.0 =
 * Initial release.